US Offshore Wind Rights Auction Generates Record Bids

 Stern explained that the group’s lawsuit challenges the federal government agency’s selection of “wind energy areas” for offshore wind turbines which “should have been preceded and supported by a structured regional environmental impact statement process with full disclosure of impacts and public input.”

-The Sierra Club is terming the New York Bight auction a historic major stride forward for clean energy.
+The Sierra Club is calling the New York Bight auction a historic major stride forward for clean energy.

 “This lease sale is the first to include stipulations setting out responsibilities for project developers to report on their engagement with stakeholders to minimize conflicting uses, negotiation of project labor agreements, and the development of offshore wind-related manufacturing and supply chain services,” said Allison Considine, a senior campaign representative of the national environmental organization.